Skip to content

 The maths was hard to ignore.

 Take £100 as salary, and you lose a chunk to tax and National Insurance.
+But that doesn't happen with a Shared Cost AVC.

 "If you’ve got £100 sitting in your salary and you put it in your Shared Cost AVC, 100% of that goes in.
 You’re not paying tax.
 You’re not paying National Insurance.”